alxp12/golangcode-site/content/posts/2017-04-09-get-a-url-parameter-from-a-request.md

 ---
-title: Get a URL parameter from a Request
+title: Get a URL Parameter from a Request
 author: Edd Turtle
 type: post
 date: 2017-04-09T10:55:07+00:00